 This guest blog was originally published on CUInsight.

-First off, most CUs are GREAT places to work.
+First off, most community-based financial institutions are GREAT places to work.
 So encouraging your employees to put their best foot forward online is only an advantage to you.
 And here’s why… Many people in sales and marketing are quickly becoming very adept at prospecting with LinkedIn.
 The platform is a great way to reach out to small businesses and other local professionals.
 If you employees have strong profiles this helps your brand look even better!

 Here are a few easy fixes to personal profiles that your employees can make RIGHT NOW: